Earthplace Preschool Policies & Procedures

-Strep Throat or other strep infections: Until 24 hours after intital antibiotic therapy and cessation of fever without fever suppressant medications for 24 hours
+Strep Throat or other strep infections: Until 24 hours after initial antibiotic therapy and cessation of fever without fever suppressant medications for 24 hours

-Tuberculosis (active)*: Until health care provider states that child is on appropirate therapy and can attend child care
+Tuberculosis (active)*: Until health care provider states that child is on appropriate therapy and can attend childcare

 * These illnesses require a doctor's note in order for your child to come back to school.